lbugnion/mvvmlight/Samples/DispatcherHelperSampleStd/README.md

 * The [App.xaml](https://github.com/lbugnion/mvvmlight/blob/master/Samples/DispatcherHelperSampleStd/DispatcherHelperSampleStd/App.xaml) for the WPF application creates the ViewModelLocator in the Application resources.

-* SImilarly we also have the ViewModelLocator in the [UWP's App.xaml](https://github.com/lbugnion/mvvmlight/blob/master/Samples/DispatcherHelperSampleStd/DispatcherHelperSampleStd.Uwp/App.xaml)'s resources.
+* Similarly we also have the ViewModelLocator in the [UWP's App.xaml](https://github.com/lbugnion/mvvmlight/blob/master/Samples/DispatcherHelperSampleStd/DispatcherHelperSampleStd.Uwp/App.xaml)'s resources.

 * The [MainPage.xaml](https://github.com/lbugnion/mvvmlight/blob/master/Samples/DispatcherHelperSampleStd/DispatcherHelperSampleStd.Uwp/MainPage.xaml) (for UWP) and the [MainWindow.xaml](https://github.com/lbugnion/mvvmlight/blob/master/Samples/DispatcherHelperSampleStd/DispatcherHelperSampleStd/MainWindow.xaml) (for WPF) use the ViewModelLocator's ```Main``` property as DataContext.